 - A. The Company is working to increase the data-transmission rates in the services it provides to its customers.
-Its marketing initiatives are aimed at migrating customers to faster Internet speeds.
-For its business customers, the Company is also launching transmission and data-communication services at high speeds and in a range of interfaces and managed services. - B. The Company is working to continue integrating into IP applications.
-To achieve this, it has established an IP network to serve as a platform for the services it provides today and those it intends to provide in the future. - C. The Company markets fixed-line and wireless home network services for surfing from a number of computers simultaneously, as well as additional services (Bphone, Bcloud, Free Wi-Fi). - D. The Company has launched a range of charging plans for telephony services alongside its basic tariff structure, so as to increase the extent of use of its services and provide a variety of offerings based on the needs of the customers. - E. The Company markets bundles that include additional services to those that the Company provides to its customers (in this matter, see Section 1.6.2.B).
+The Company is working to increase data transfer speeds in the services it provides for its customers, and its marketing initiatives aim to transfer customers to faster Internet surfing speeds.
+For its business customers, the Company is also launching transmission and data communication services at high speeds and in a range of interfaces and managed services. - B. The Company is working to continue integrating into IP (Internet Protocol) applications.
+To achieve this, it has established an IP network company to serve as a platform for the services it provides today and those it intends to provide in the future. - C. The Company markets fixed-line and wireless home network services for surfing from a number of computers simultaneously, as well as additional services (Bphone, Bcloud, Free Wi-Fi). - D. The Company has launched a range of debit tracks for telephony services alongside its basic tariff structure, so as to increase the extent of use of its services and vary the offering of tracks based on the needs of the customers. - E. The Company markets bundles that include additional services to those that the Company provides to its customers (in this matter, see Section 1.6.2B).